girijesh97/LU_RM_Project/README.md

 ## Cyberbullying detection in text using machine learning and deep learning (v 1.0)
-This repository contains python code to detect cyberbullying in text using machine learning algorithms like Support Vector Machine  (SVM), deep learning models like GRU + GloVe, and RoBERTa.
+This repository contains python code to detect cyberbullying in text using machine learning algorithms like Support Vector Machine  (SVM), deep learning models like GRU + GloVe, and RoBERTa with multi layer perceptron on it.

 ## How to run the code
 ### TODO